Your Self-worth & Self-image

 The relationship between low self-worth and depression is somewhat hard to pinpoint, especially on a case by case basis.
 Did the low self-worth cause depression or the other way around?
 Someone with low self-worth is certainly more likely to take words and actions negatively, and see them as verifications of their self-image.
 This could easily lead to worsening mood.

-It is important to work to change negative perceptions of self.
+It is important to work to change negative perceptions of self-worth.
 After all, if you undervalue yourself, people will take advantage of you, and you will be less likely to take chances that could bring positive changes to your life.
 As the year closes, endeavor to see yourself in a new light for the year 2019!

 - Write a list of at least ten positive things about yourself.
 Whether these things are about your physical appearance or personality, they do exist!
 Look back at the list from time to time, remind yourself that they are true.